quantrancse/nettruyen-downloader/README.md

 <!-- ROADMAP -->
 ## Issues

-* Quietly slow in performance and large size in comparison to Qt on C++/C#.
-* May take a long time to download images on slow internet connection or connection to the image host.
+* May take a long time or spamming error messages when download images on a slow internet connection or slow connection to the image host.
 * May cause blocked by image host because multithreading sending too many requests.
 * Suddenly stop the application when downloading may cause lagging or not responding because the download thread is still running.
-* Can not download multiple chapters in parallel because [NetTruyen.com](http://www.nettruyenvip.com) has blocked requests per second.
+* Can not download multiple chapters in parallel because [NetTruyen.com](http://www.nettruyenvip.com) has blocked requests per second and may be performace issues.